Boy dies after teens take turns shooting at each other wearing armored vest, police say - NewsBreak

 Police in Florida responded to reports of a shooting on Sunday, April 3, at a home in Belleview.
 When they arrived, officers said they found 16-year-old Christopher Leroy Broad with a gunshot wound.

-Broad was sent to the hospital where he ultimately died as a result of his injuries.First issue of Captain America comic sells for $3.1M
+Broad was sent to the hospital where he ultimately died as a result of his injuries.Family saved by seatbelts in I-75 crash

 Over the course of several days, detectives discovered that two other boys, Joshua Vining and Colton Whitler, both 17, were taking turns shooting at each other while wearing a vest that contained a form of body armor.